Porridge & Hotsauce

 Porridge & Hotsauce is the tenth studio album by the Australian rock band You Am I. It was released on 6 November 2015.

 The album was mainly recorded at Daptone's House of Soul Studio in Bushwick, Brooklyn, United States with some additional recording taking place at two studios in Melbourne.
+Porridge & Hotsauce peaked at No. 20 on the ARIA Albums Chart, and it was ultimately the band's lowest charting album since their debut album in 1993.